 Yes, raw milk can harbor pathogens and can possibly make you sick.
 But how dangerous is it really?
 Chris Kresser breaks down the data here: Raw Milk Reality – Chris Kresser

 Statistically you are 4x more likely to get sick from eating a salad.
-Of all the raw foods out there to consume, oysters carry the highest risk of them all.
+Of all the raw foods out there to consume, oysters carry the highest risk of them all, 40x more likely to make you sick than raw milk.
 As a consumer you have to make the choice that you feel is right for your family.
 Many people find that raw milk is worth this minimal risk.
+In fact in our opinion it is one of the safest foods to consume.
+RAW MILK: The #1 SAFEST Food in the World

 Raw milk has been consumed for thousands of years and was considered an overall very safe food with rarely any adverse effects.
 Understanding its history is important.
 Why did people all-of-a-sudden get sick from raw milk in the 19th century during the start of the industrial revolution?
 The disgusting practices of the swill dairies in filthy large cities at the time are largely to blame.
 If you want to learn more about the history of raw milk, we recommend perusing these various sources: